Roger Williams in an Elevator

 Most of the events in Roger Williams in an Elevator happen in the state of Rhode Island.
 Roger Williams statues and other historic items are encountered by the protagonist in her journey within the partially fallen building.

 The readers of Roger Williams in an Elevator will have an enhanced journey when they encounter twenty-three photos of Roger Williams statues, historic items, and the Rhode Island State House.
 The impact of Roger Williams on our current society is seen in this novel through the actions of the characters, dream/reality connections, symbolic content, words, images, and the use of sixty-nine quotations from a variety of sources.

-Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, and Holidays Amaze.
+Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, Holidays Amaze and a second book of poetry that will be published in the first half of 2020.
 She is thankful to God for the many wonderful people and positive aspects of her life.

 Each book's website has a blog page:

 Copyright © Karen Petit 2015-2019.
 All Rights Reserved.